Ax8457/WriteUPs/Xmas_RootMe_2024/CoilUnderTheTree/README.md

 <p align="center"><img src="Screenshots/S3.png" alt="Desc"></p>

-</p>After I retreived the valid slave ID, I used it to connect to the Master and modify the slave's register value at address 0x10 and put the value 0xff.
+<p align="justify"> After I retreived the valid slave ID, I used it to connect to the Master and modify the slave's register value at address 0x10 and put the value 0xff.
 Once it was done, I read input registers as specify in challenge description and got an int array.
-The script is available under exploit.py : </p>
+The script is available under exploit.py in this repo : </p>

 <p align="center"><img src="Screenshots/S4.png" alt="Desc"></p>

+After I converted the list into a string, I got what looked like base64 data encoded :

 <p align="center"><img src="Screenshots/S5.png" alt="Desc"></p>

+Once I decoded the string, I finaly got the flag :

 <p align="center"><img src="Screenshots/S6.png" alt="Desc"></p>